Part I - General information applicable to all priority entitlement types

 1.9 Making priority appointments

-If an organization does deploy a person with a priority entitlement, they must inform the PSC, thereby ensuring that the person's priority entitlement file is updated to indicate that their entitlement has ended as a result of the deployment.
+If an organization does deploy a person with a priority entitlement, they must inform the PSC, thereby ensuring that the person's priority entitlement file is updated to indicate that their current entitlement has ended as a result of the deployment.

 If considering the deployment of a person with a priority entitlement, organizations should research any possible impact on the person's entitlement to salary protection, as outlined in portions of the WFAD and appendices to collective agreements.
 The WFAD is the responsibility of TBS.
 Any related questions should be directed to TBS.

-1.9.1 Refusal of an appointment offer
+1.9.1 Decline of an appointment offer

 1.10 Resolving concerns and problems